agalue/istio-playground/README.md

 This is playground to have two [Kind](https://kind.sigs.k8s.io/) clusters backed by [Cilium](https://cilium.io/) as CNI (and allowing Load Balancer services to avoid MetalLB) connected with [Istio](https://istio.io/) using its [multi-cluster](https://istio.io/latest/docs/setup/install/multicluster/primary-remote_multi-network/) capabilities.

+The environment assumes we're interconnecting two clusters from different networks using Istio.
+As everything is laid out to have different CIDR for Pods and Services, it could be possible to connect the clusters using Cilium ClusterMesh and then use the multi-cluster feature of Istio on a shared or single network.
+Still, that last use case is not covered here.

 # Run

 > This is a work in progress